ahmedmahmoudabuzaidd/Ansible/README.md

 The main tasks I implemented include:

-- Provisioning a Nexus server on a target host(s) defined in the `inventory` folder.
+- Provisioning a Nexus server on a target host(s) defined in the `inventory` file .
 - Installing the required system dependencies (e.g. Java) to run Nexus.
 - Downloading and installing Nexus OSS (or a specific Nexus version) on the target machine.
 - Setting up Nexus as a service: configuring systemd (or equivalent) so Nexus runs automatically and reliably.